LA Opera names lawyer to lead Placido Domingo investigation

 Domingo did not respond to detailed questions from the AP about specific incidents, but issued a statement saying he believed all the encounters to be consensual and calling the allegations "deeply troubling, and as presented, inaccurate."

-Yang also was criticized after an internal investigation she participated in cleared former New Jersey Gov. Chris Christie in the "Bridgegate" scandal, in which two of Christie's former associates were convicted of orchestrating traffic jams near the George Washington Bridge in September 2013, allegedly to punish a mayor who wouldn't endorse Christie.
+Yang also was criticized after an internal investigation she participated in cleared former New Jersey Gov. Chris Christie in the 2013 "Bridgegate" scandal, in which two of Christie's former associates were convicted of orchestrating traffic jams near the George Washington Bridge, which connects New York City to New Jersey, allegedly to punish a mayor who wouldn't endorse Christie.
 Christie, who is a personal friend of Yang's, wasn't charged.

+Associated Press writer Brian Melley contributed to this story from Los Angeles.